Apr 24, 2016

 Don’t dismiss Singapore as one giant shopping mall.
 Yes, there are lots of those but Singapore is also a tropical melting pot of culture and traditions reflected in its food, architecture and people.
 You’re never far from expansive green spaces or new and exotic flavours – and if you need any tips on where to eat, rest assured the locals are more than happy to share their favourite spots with you.
 Read on for our edit of the must-eats, sees, stays and buys for your Singapore stopover.

-Stay at The Fullerton Bay Hotel
+Stay at Hotel

 Polished rosewood, floor-to-ceiling windows and vintage nautical maps decorate this glamorous 100-room bolthole, which blends classic and contemporary design in a historic waterfront location – the landing point of Singapore's forefathers.
 Enjoy dim sum, afternoon tea and jazz at the hotel's 'heritage-chic' Clifford Pier restaurant, and chill at the stylish Lantern rooftop pool and bar.
+Book now